Associate Professor of Management

 Newark, DE 19716

-Wendy Smith earned her Ph.D. in Organizational Behavior at Harvard Business School, and is currently an Assistant Professor of Organizational Behavior at the Alfred Lerner School of Business at the University of Delaware.
+Wendy Smith earned her Ph.D. in Organizational Behavior at Harvard Business School, and is currently an Associate Professor of Organizational Behavior at the Alfred Lerner School of Business at the University of Delaware.

 Wendy’s research focuses on strategic paradoxes – how leaders and senior teams effective respond to contradictory agendas.
 She has studied how organizations and their leaders simultaneously explore new possibilities while exploit existing competencies, and how social enterprises simultaneously attend to social missions and financial goals.
-Her research has been published in journals such as Academy of Management Review, Harvard Business Review, Organization Science, Management Science and Academy of Management Learning and Education.
+Her research has been published in journals such as Academy of Management Journal, Academy of Management Review, Harvard Business Review, Organization Science, and Management Science.

 Wendy teaches leadership, organizational behavior and business ethics.
 She has taught MBAs and undergraduates at University of Delaware, Harvard, and University of Pennsylvania - Wharton.
 She was nominated for the MBA Teacher Award at the Lerner Business School each year from 2007-2012 and nominated for the University of Delaware Excellence in Teaching Award in 2008, 2009 and 2012.